All Episodes

 I'll have to ring up Cassandra tomorrow and speak to her about that.

-Reverse speech is an extremely, very powerful tool for accessing the unconscious mind.
+Reverse speech is an extremely very powerful tool for accessing the unconscious mind.

-One of the problems What's facing traditional therapy is to actually get to the source of the problem.
+One of the problems facing traditional therapy is to actually get to the source of the problem.

 Therapists can take years and years to reach that source if they ever do.